SaanSangeetha/First_github/README.md

 # First_github
-This is for firdt trial.
+This is for first trial.